Toronto District School Board

 CodeNameDescription

 AAfricentric ProgramAfricentric programs include an Africentric approach to learning that is embedded in core grade 9 and 10 courses.
-The curriculum draws on African-centered sources of knowledge and perspectives to create a rich and diverse educational experience that builds an environment of high academic achievement, increased student engagement and enriched cultural pride for all students.
+The curriculum draws on African-centered sources of knowledge and perspectives to create a rich and diverse educational experience that builds an environment of high academic achievement, increased student engagement, and enriched cultural pride for all students.

 ALTAlternativeAlternative schools vary and are aimed at providing students with an alternative educational experience suited to their learning styles/preferences and/or needs.
-Each of the schools and programs differs in their approach to student learning and program structure.
+Each of the schools and programs differ in their approach to student learning and program structure.

-IBInternational BaccalaureateThe International Baccalaureate Program is a world renowned graduation diploma, recognized for admission to universities throughout the world.
+IBInternational BaccalaureateThe International Baccalaureate Diploma Program is a world renowned graduation diploma, recognized for admission to universities throughout the world.
 All external examinations, certificates and diplomas are prepared, graded and awarded by the Geneva-based International Baccalaureate Office.

 IEIndigenous EducationIndigenous Education offers a variety of services with the goal of closing the opportunity gap for Indigenous students.
-This mandate is approached by infusing Indigenous perspectives across the curriculum for all students as well as by providing direct wrap-around supports to enhance the overall achievement of First Nation, Métis and Inuit students throughout the TDSB.
+This mandate is approached by infusing Indigenous perspectives across the curriculum for all students as well as by providing direct wrap-around support to enhance the overall achievement of First Nation, Métis and Inuit students throughout the TDSB.

-LEADLeadership PathwayThe Leadership Pathway program helps students assume ownership for their leadership development.
+LEADLeadershipLeadership programs help students assume ownership for their leadership development.
 Students must take the initiative to become involved in a variety of in-school and community leadership opportunities.
-Students develop and expand their leadership skills through involvement in clubs and councils, specialized classes, additional community involvement hours, guest speaker sessions and workshops.
+Students develop and expand their leadership skills through involvement in clubs,councils, and specialized classes.

 Local Programs: